umlaufg/rirdle/README.md

 # Rirdle
 Wordle clone written in RISC-V Assembly.
-Written and compatible with RARS.
+Compatible with RARS.

 ***(This project is for demonstration purposes, but will likely be improved over time.)***